 Employees need to feel valued and appreciated.
 You cannot expect your employees to continue giving you their A-game if they don’t feel noticed and valued for it.

 If you would like to push it even further and get the maximum of this method, you can use a budget and make a monetized reward-based system.
+It means that when your employees do something that increases their engagement, but it’s not necessary, you can reward them.
 They are going the extra mile just for your cause.
 That is something worth acknowledging.

 Connect with your employees

-Most of the time, being in charge means you have to be a master of your craft and, simultaneously, a person with excellent interpersonal skills.
-But unfortunately, being a great employer is not as easy as everyone thinks.
+Most of the time, being in charge means you have to be a master of your craft and, at the same time, a person with excellent interpersonal skills.
+But unfortunately, being a great manager is not as easy as everyone thinks.

-You can improve your management engagement by remembering a few tips about being more approachable and interactive.
-As you already came to the end of this article, it tells you are an open-minded employer ready to up their skills, so you are already well on your way.
+You can improve your employer engagement by keeping in mind just a few tips about being more approachable and interactive.
+As you already came to the end of this article, it tells you are an open-minded manager ready to up their skills, so you are already well on your way.